We communicate with you effectively so that we can understand your needs.

 We have a team of skilled technicians ready to provide professional solutions.

 If you own a diesel-powered automobile, you probably appreciate the inherent qualities of this type of engine.
 More torque, much better fuel economy, easier maintenance are a few of the characteristics of owning a diesel-powered automobile.
 Still, some vehicle drivers grumble about the engine’s weak power, especially when accelerating from a full stop.
 What you might not know is that a diesel motor can be tweaked to produce more energy without harming fuel economy.
 Let’s have a look at diesel motors and what you can do to squeeze out more power.

 Thanks to the work of one man, Rudolf Diesel, we have a choice when it comes to driving.
 Besides hybrid or rotary engines, the main way most cars run is by means of a petroleum-powered internal combustion engine.
 However, with Diesel’s 1892 patent of the engine that bears his name, diesel power has played a significant role in powering buses and trucks across the nation.
-Some passenger vehicles, mainly pickup trucks, are also diesel-powered, giving vehicle drivers an option to petroleum.
+Some passenger cars, generally pickup trucks, are also diesel-powered, giving vehicle drivers an alternative to petroleum.

-• Diesel use air compression to create combustion versus the air/fuel mixture needed by Petroleum powered cars and trucks.
-This quality means that diesel motor do not need spark plugs and therefore do not need to be tuned up.
+• Diesel use air compression to create combustion versus the air/fuel mixture required by Petroleum powered cars and trucks.
+This quality means that diesel engines do not need spark plugs and therefore do not need to be tuned up.

-• Diesel fuel has a greater fuel density than petroleum resulting in fuel economy increases of 20-30% over equivalent petroleum-powered models.
+• Diesel fuel has a greater fuel density than petroleum leading to fuel economy increases of 20-30% over equivalent petroleum-powered designs.

 • Diesel engines are more affordable to maintain as they have fewer parts vs. a petroleum engine.
 The life expectancy of a diesel engine is also significantly longer.